samuelokeke/samuelokeke/README.md

 # Welcome to my Github Profile!

 Hi there, I am glad you made it here, what are you looking for?
-Projects i have worked on i suppose.
+Projects i have worked on, i suppose.
 Take your time and go through my codebase if you like.
-I am always open to showing off what i can do, however, if you see anything you like, feel free to reach out for a collaboration.
+I am always open to showing off what i can do.
+However, if you see anything you like, feel free to reach out for a collaboration.

 ## About Me 👋

 I’m Samuel Okeke, a seasoned, passionate and enthusiastic software development, with an excellent track record, i am confident about my skills, and i enjoy talking about them, my goal is always to keep the project on the roll until fruition.
-I practice a lot to make myself up to date with current technologies.
+I also practice a lot to keep myself up to date with current technologies and version releases.

 ## Interest 👀

-I’m interested in working as a frontend developer, backend developer, however frontend is my strongest suit, its okay to be in doubt but i am quick to delivery, spontaneous with implementation, and thorough at carrying out my tasks...
+I’m interested in working as a frontend developer, backend developer, however frontend is my strongest suit.
+Its okay to be in doubt but i am quick to delivery, spontaneous with implementation, and thorough with my deliverables...

 ## Current Goal 🌱

-I’m currently learning mobile development with React native and Flutter, and i can't wait to show off my skills in mobile app development just i have done with web development...
+I’m currently learning mobile development with React native and Flutter, and i can't wait to show off my skills in mobile app development just as i have done with web development...

 ## Looking forward to? 💞️

-I’m looking to collaborate on open source project, and with the great minds od developers...
+I’m looking to collaborate on open source project, get closure and with other great developers...

 ## How to reach me 📫